Coronation of Queen Victoria: Public procession

 Prior to 1838, only the peerage had taken part in a coronation.
 The day's ceremonies would have begun in Westminster Hall, (now attached to the Houses of Parliament), and upon their completion, peers would have walked together across the road to Westminster Abbey, where they witnessed the monarch being crowned.
 In accordance with Melbourne's new plan, however, the traditional ceremonies in Westminster Hall and the procession to the Abbey were replaced with two much longer processions through London.

-Victoria travelled inside the Gold State Coach (also known as the Coronation Coach), made for George III in 1762, as part of a procession which included many other coaches, and a cavalry escort.
+Victoria travelled inside the Gold State Coach (also known as the Coronation Coach), made for George III in 1762, as part of a procession that included many other coaches and a cavalry escort.
 According to The Gentleman's Magazine it was the longest coronation procession since that of Charles II in 1660.
-A large proportion of the budget was used to pay for the procession and so there was no coronation banquet.
+A large proportion of the budget was used to pay for the procession and so there were no funds available to hold a traditional coronation banquet at Westminster Hall after the ceremony.

 The route was designed to allow as many spectators as possible to view the procession.
-It followed a roughly circular route from the newly completed Buckingham Palace, past Hyde Park Corner and along Piccadilly, St James's Street, Pall Mall, Charing Cross and Whitehall, to Westminster Abbey: the journey took a whole hour.
+It followed a roughly circular route from the newly completed Buckingham Palace, past Hyde Park Corner and along Piccadilly, St James's Street, Pall Mall, Charing Cross and Whitehall, to Westminster Abbey: the journey took one hour.
 The processions to and from Westminster Abbey were watched by unprecedentedly large crowds, many of the people having travelled on the new railways to London from around the country: it was estimated that 400,000 people had arrived in the capital in the days running up to the event.

-William IV's coronation established much of the pageantry of subsequent coronations.
+William IV's coronation had established much of the pageantry of subsequent coronations.
 The procession by coach to and from the Abbey, which first occurred in 1838, has been repeated in all subsequent coronations.